scientific-python/cookie/docs/pages/guides/style.md

   rev: "v3.7.0"
   hooks:
     - id: pyupgrade
-      args: ["--py37-plus"]
+      args: ["--py38-plus"]
 ```

 [pyupgrade]: https://github.com/asottile/pyupgrade:

 > <h4 class="no_toc">Note:</h4>
 >
-> If you set this to `--py37-plus`, you can add the annotations import by adding
+> If you set this to at least `--py37-plus`, you can add the annotations import
-> the following line to your isort pre-commit hook configuration:
+> by adding the following line to your isort pre-commit hook configuration:
 >
 > ```yaml
 > args: ["-a", "from __future__ import annotations"]